xieweiAlex/English_Learning/words/2022/words-June.md

+Plant **nurseries** in the U.S. saw sales jump 10%-15% in 2020, according to a Garden Center survey.
+Rapeseed oil.

+Investors are strapping on their seatbelts as they prepare for some wild trading in the week ahead.

+Would it to kill you to give me an **attaboy**.
+Something would always **set him off**.
+Look at you, a **dead ringer** for your father.

+ Life's short.
+Let's **lean on** friends!
+It’s also made with a **percale weave**, which means it’s super lightweight and crisp. -
+If the gas is below 1/4 tank, use the gas card in the visor to fill up, or you'll be charged a $30 fee. -

+They fell **prostrate** in worship. -
-You won't let ambition cloud your judgement.
+You won't let ambition **cloud** your judgement.

-Go cut off an hour or two at each end of your eating period and before you know it, it's down to 8 hours, 6 hours, 4 hours, then it's a cinch to go down one meal a day.
+Go cut off an hour or two at each end of your eating period and before you know it, it's down to 8 hours, 6 hours, 4 hours, then it's a **cinch** to go down one meal a day. -
-If Charles was the father, he would never have shirked his responsibilities.
+If Charles was the father, he would never have **shirked** his responsibilities.
-The police subjected him to an inquisition that lasted two hours.
+The police **subjected** him to an **inquisition** that lasted two hours.

 Most store-bought dressings are **brimming** with added sugar, preservatives, and artificial flavorings that can diminish the potential health benefits of your salad.